-Unit of Compete ency (Uo C) ation of employment market trend and Performance Requirement / Intended Learning Outcome Code: 107075L4 ct employment Knowledge i Subject Area Application s & Processes Behaviour & Attitude Range: Collecting and market trend at and jurisdiction applies to the p information an organisation, a Level: 4 Credit: 4 Understand the importance of effective risk management in minimising the probability and impact of employment issues affecting organisation success and business results (e.g. employee unrest and undesirable employee turnover) Understand different sources that provide information on employment market trend Search for and maintain strong network with external consultants specialised in manpower resourcing, human resource (HR) professional bodies, government departments and regulatory bodies to understand the latest employment market trend Collect the latest employment market trend and interpret the impact of change in employment related ordinances on the organisation Interpret market data into meaningful information to enable accurate risk assessment Search for and use new channels (e.g. following related blogs, participating in related forums and communities) to possess updated knowledge of changes in employment market, human capital risks and issues that affect employment Category Scope / Domain Mapping of Learning Topic 2.
-Employment Market Information Overview of Employment Market Information (EMI) Source of EMI Quantitative EMI Format of Quantitative EMI Interpretation of Quantitative EMI Qualitative EMI Format of Qualitative EMI Insights from Qualitative EMI $\checkmark$ ~ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 3.
-Workforce Information Overview of Workforce Information (WI) Source of WI Quantitative WI Format of Quantitative WI Interpretation of Quantitative WI Qualitative WI Format of Qualitative WI Insights from Qualitative WI $\checkmark$ ~ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 4.
-Integration of Information from Employment Market and Workforce Insights from Integrated Information √ $\checkmark$ √ $\checkmark$
+Unit of Compete ency (Uo C) nation of employment market trend and Performance Requirement / Intended Learning Outcome 188ues that aff Code: 107075L4 ect employment Knowledge in Subject Area Application Behaviour & Attitude Range: Collecting and market trend a and jurisdiction applies to the information as I interpreting data about the employment and issues in respective operating markets ons into meaningful information.
+This process of collection of employment market and identification of impact of changes on the as an integral part of risk management.
+Understand the importance of effective risk management in minimising the probability and impact of employment issues affecting organisation success and business results (e.g. employee unrest and undesirable employee turnover) Understand different sources that provide information on employment market trend Search for and maintain strong network with external consultants specialised in manpower resourcing, human resource (HR) professional bodies, government departments and regulatory bodies to understand the latest employment market trend Collect the latest employment market trend and interpret the impact of change in employment related ordinances on the organisation Interpret market data into meaningful information to enable accurate risk assessment Search for and use new channels (e.g. following related blogs, participating in related forums and communities) to possess updated knowledge of changes in employment market, human capital risks and issues that affect employment Category Category Scope / Domain Mapping of Learning Topic 2.
+Employment Marke Information Overview of Employment Market Information (EMI) Source of EMI Quantitative EMI Format of Quantitative EMI Interpretation of Quantitative EMI Qualitative EMI Format of Qualitative EMI Insights from Qualitative EMI ✓ ✓ ✓ ✓ ✓ √ 3.
+Workforce Information Overview of Workforce Information (WI) Source of WI Quantitative WI Format of Quantitative WI Interpretation of Quantitative WI Qualitative WI Format of Qualitative WI Insights from Qualitative WI ✓ ✓ ✓ ✓ ✓ ✓ 4.
+Integration of Information from Employment Marke and Workforce Insights from Integrated Information t ✓ √ √ √